Aerial firefighting and forestry in southern Australia: Crew and equipment transport

 Loading crews into a Navy Wessex at Mt Murray.
 Mt Feathertop in the background.
 These fires were the largest single aerial firefighting operation up to that time and valuable lessons were learned.
 January 1985.
-Source: Peter McHugh.
-FCRPA* collection.

 Aircraft have long been used for reconnaissance and to transport crews and equipment to fires.
 In 1939, the US Forest Service took delivery of a Stinson Reliant which was for used fire patrols and staff transport and helped explore using paratroopers for fire suppression.

 While light helicopters like the early Bell 47G and later Bell 206 Jet Ranger were used for reconnaissance, medium helicopters such as the Bell 204 (the civilian version of the military huey) were routinely used for crew and equipment transport.

 Fixed-wing charter aircraft are often used to shift fire crews and equipment longer distances within states, across the country and even from overseas giving resource flexibility for fire planners and controllers.
 On many occasions Incident Management Teams (IMT) have been deployed to Australia from America, Canada and New Zealand.